Application Scan Tab

 Field No. Field Name Description

 This shows the status of the current scan.
-This may be Paused for Schedule, Scan Completed, Scan Running, Scanning w/o Credentials (no working credentials available), or WHS Updating Configuration (WhiteHat may from time to time pause scanning to update the configuration of the scanner).
+This may be Complete, Scan Running, Failed, or WHS Updating Configuration (Scans are paused for some kinds of maintenance).

 This displays the scanning schedule for the selected application.